Selous Game Reserve

 Things to Do

-The Selous offers a fascinating safari destination.
+The Selous Game Reserve offers a fascinating safari destination.
 The park’s widest diversity enhances the safari activities and standard game drives.

 - Wildlife Reserve: There is an abundant game with Africa’s lion and buffalo populations, thriving wild dog packs and numerous leopards in the reserve.
 In the afternoon heat, giraffe herds to drink water to the lakes, while elephants cross the channels.
 Watching the other wildlife such as zebra, wildebeest, wild dog packs, greater kudu, hartebeest, eland, and impala is common.